ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ### Step 2: Get credentials

 In order to get your credentials: API key, API key secret, Access token, Access token secret, you wil have to create a project and an app from the project within your developer account.
-Make sure to copy and paste it somewhere to use it for scraping because if you need to look at it again you will have to regenerate which is kind of a hassale.
+Make sure to copy and paste it somewhere to use it for scraping because if you need to look at it again you will have to regenerate which is kind of a hassle.

 ### Step 3: Install Tweepy